 In addition to regular classroom instruction of the courses above, each student must complete a minimum of 50 hours of mandatory practicals, out of approximately 100 hours offered to students.
 Students must also complete 10 live case studies in order to successfully complete the program.

 The main focus of practicals is case study work, including follow-up case studies.
 Practical work is completed under the supervision of a qualified Holistic Nutrition professional through the presentation of case studies, role-playing, group studies, and lectures by guest speakers.

-For more information and sample topics, please visit the Practicals page.
+For more information, sample topics, and upcoming Zoom workshops, please visit the Practicals page.

 This is the clinical component of the Natural Nutrition Program.
 These are real-life case studies, using comprehensive intake forms to examine all internal and external factors affecting a person’s nutritional health and wellbeing.